jakirsoftware/Foss-Browser/wiki/settings_privacy.md

 ### 4: Profile lists

 Profiles can be saved for domains ("github.com" ⇒ Trusted website).
 This saved domains always overwrite the current profile.
-So, for example, "github.com" will always open with the trusted profile, even if you are browsing in the protected mode. ⇒ Profile lists
+So, for example, "github.com" will always open with the trusted profile, even if you are browsing in the protected mode. ⇒ [Profile list](https://github.com/scoute-dich/browser/blob/master/wiki/settings_profile_list.md)

 ----